MicrosoftDocs/win32/desktop-src/storage/ide-controller-configuration.md

 ---
 title: IDE\_CONTROLLER\_CONFIGURATION structure
-description: The IDE\_CONTROLLER\_CONFIGURATION structure is used to pass controller configuration information between the port driver and the miniport driver.Note The ATA port driver and ATA miniport driver models may be altered or unavailable in the future. ms.assetid: '89b7f66e-3a3a-4723-a409-3b3030c1a45b'
+description: The IDE\_CONTROLLER\_CONFIGURATION structure is used to pass controller configuration information between the port driver and the miniport driver.Note The ATA port driver and ATA miniport driver models may be altered or unavailable in the future. ms.assetid: 89b7f66e-3a3a-4723-a409-3b3030c1a45b
+keywords:
+- IDE_CONTROLLER_CONFIGURATION structure Storage Devices
-keywords: ["IDE_CONTROLLER_CONFIGURATION structure Storage Devices", "PIDE_CONTROLLER_CONFIGURATION structure pointer Storage Devices"]
+- PIDE_CONTROLLER_CONFIGURATION structure pointer Storage Devices
 topic_type:
 - apiref
 api_name: